lemonmade/quilt/documentation/getting-started.md

 The `@quilted/create` command you ran in the previous section can output a few different structures for your new application.
 The following templates are available:

-**Basic**, a good starting point for most projects.
-It includes a minimal file structure that offers lots of flexibility.
+- **Basic**, a good starting point for most projects.
+It includes a minimal file structure that offers lots of flexibility, and a basic [testing setup](./features/testing.md).
 It also gives you easy access to customize the server-rendering backend code for your application, which allows you to build [custom APIs for your web app](./TODO).

-**Itty-bitty**, a whole Quilt application in a single file.
+- **Itty-bitty**, a whole Quilt application in a single file.
 This is the simplest way to get started with Quilt, as you can learn all the basic [features](./features) Quilt makes available to your app by reading just one file.

 Regardless of which template you choose, your application will get all of Quilt’s powerful tools for building performant and flexible applications: [server-side rendering](./features/server-rendering.md), [multi-browser asset builds](./features/builds/apps/browser.md), managing [HTML](./features/html.md) and [HTTP](./features/http.md), and [much more](./features).